 Some say there’s “nothing new under the sun” in fashion, and that it’s all been done before.
 However, style evolves constantly.
 Case in point: the classic tie-shoulder girls dress.
 If you regularly sew children’s clothes, chances are you already have the Oliver and S “Popover” or The Cottage Mama “Picnic Dress” (both are free downloads).
-You may have a vintage pattern for a similar style.
-I’ve had this design in my little Etsy shop for so many years that my once-little models are now in Middle School:
+I’ve been selling this self-drafted design in my little Etsy shop for so many years that my once-little models are now in Middle School:

 Violette Field Threads new “London” dress pattern is a classic in the same vein as all of these, however it is more a line-for-line repeat of Simplicity 5593 (same sweep, length, bodice shape, tie straps, little ruffle):

 Could you take a pattern that you already have, and increase the sweep?
 Of course…but since this pattern is free (if you join the VFT Facebook group) why bother with all the calculations?
 Why not just get this one?